Helen Hills: Other information

 Helen Hills was a guest contributor to the BBC radio programme In Our Time on The Baroque Movement (ironically enough, as she does not believe in a 'baroque movement') in November 2008.
 Night Waves Invited discussant on the 'Baroque': 20 March 2013.

 Photographs contributed by Helen Hills to the Conway Library are currently being digitised by the Courtauld Institute of Art, as part of the Courtauld Connects project.
+Hills has received many grants and awards for her research including from the British Academy (many times), AHRC (multiple times), The Getty, and the British School at Rome (3 times).